 This PDF serves as a guide to the finger exercises you will be performing at home, following your XIAFLEX treatment.Download

 XIAFLEX Copay Brochure

-Learn more about the XIAFLEX Copay Assistance Program with this brochure.
-Eligible patients can save up to $1,200 on each vial of XIAFLEX.
+Learn more about the XIAFLEX® Copay Assistance Program with this brochure.
+Eligible patients may save on their out-of-pocket costs for each vial of XIAFLEX®.
 Terms and conditions apply.Download